-If you are required by law to electronically file all of your clients' tax returns, but need an exception to this requirement for a particular return, you should file IRS Form 8948 Preparer Explanation for Not Filing Electronically.
-This form is available in the TaxACT Preparer's version of the software and is accessed through the Forms list.
+If you are required by law to electronically file all of your clients' tax returns, but need an exception to this requirement for a particular return, you should file Form 8948 Preparer Explanation for Not Filing Electronically.
+This form is available in the TaxAct Professional Edition of the software and is accessed through the Forms View.

 Per the form instructions: